 In October 2015 we were asked by Google to work together on a new project to help developers find success on Google Play.
-Google approached ribot to to help build a new Android app for mobile and tablet devices, Playbook for Developers.
+Google approached ribot to to help build a new Android app for mobile and tablet devices, the Playbook for Developers.
 The new version of the Playbook app for developers has just launched and you are invited to join the beta test of the new version.

 Working with the team at ribot is an enjoyable, simple process thanks to their original thinking, exemplary design, and innovative approach to development.